Sign Up for offers & news

-Former winners have undertaken a wide range of initiatives including those relating to the treatment of the diabetic foot, the podiatric needs of the homeless and preventative foot care in the elderly.
-Others have travelled to Africa, Asia, South America or Eastern Europe to help with conditions resulting from diseases such as Diabetes and Leprosy.
+Former winners have undertaken a wide range of initiatives including those relating to the podiatric needs of dementia sufferers, the diabetic foot and the treatment of talipes equinovarus in children.
+Others have travelled to Eastern Europe, Africa, Asia or South America to assist with conditions resulting from diseases such as leprosy and filariasis.

 Michael Hutchby, a second-year doctoral student in Health and Social Care at the University of Derby, is the proud winner of the Cosyfeet Podiatry Award 2019.

 The Cosyfeet Podiatry Award assists podiatrists and podiatry students to develop their professional knowledge and skills while benefitting others.
 The award is open to those who are planning voluntary work, a work placement or research, whether in the UK or abroad.
 The £1000 award will fund IT support for his research, which will compare two different saphenous nerve block techniques for day-case ambulatory podiatric surgical correction of hallux valgus.

 Michael’s research will take the form of a Randomised Control Trial (RCT).
 It will investigate whether an increased period of post-operative analgesia can be obtained by applying a saphenous nerve block just above the knee rather than at the ankle.
 It will also investigate whether such an increase in post-operative analgesia reduces the need for post-operative opioids and improves the patient surgical journey.